What are student survey questions?

 Teachers are generally aware of the most loved classroom activities, but knowing it directly from the students is an assurance.
 An assurance that students enjoy the tasks performed in class.

 2. Given a chance, what is one change that you would like to see?

 - Time taken to complete a chapter

-A student’s opinion is always unadulterated, it always feels like a breath of fresh air in the monotony of teaching.
-Gain insights about what the students think could be done differently and try to implement that change in the class regularly.
+A student’s opinion is always unadulterated; it feels like a breath of fresh air in teaching monotony.
+Gain insights about what the students think the teacher or the institute must do differently and regularly implement these changes.

 - Yes, extremely supportive

 Growing up, every child needs a productive ecosystem.
 Schools and universities are among the most influential parts of a child’s ecosystem, and support of classmates/friends matters to each child.
 Analyze whether the child is having trouble with his/her classmates.
 Check whether the lack of support is disrupting their overall growth.